halls6/Suduko-Board-Project/README.md

-# Project_2_CSC345
+# Project 2
-# CSC 345 - Project 2: Multithreaded Sudoku Validator
+# Project 2: Multithreaded Sudoku Validator
-This repository is to track the work for the second project of CSC345.
+This repository is to track the work for the second project of Operating Systems.

 ## Team Members
 - Sofia Hall (halls6)